yashvardhan-kukreja/server-spinner/README.md

 # Server Spinner
 Weird name, right?
-It would make much more sense if you understand the idea behind it :laughing: :laughing:
+It would make much more sense if you understand the idea behind it :joy: :joy:

 ----------